swisspost/design-system/.changeset/quiet-apes-rhyme.md

 '@swisspost/design-system-styles': minor
 ---

-Updated Opacity utility Styles & Documentation
+Updated the utility classes for opacity.